csdms/pymt/docs/quickstart.rst

 Install a model
 ---------------

-The `FrostNumber`_ model
-calculates a dimensionless ratio of freezing to thawing degree days over a year to provide a simple prediction of the existence of permafrost at a given location.
+`Hydrotrend`_ is a hydrological water balance and transport model that simulates water discharge and sediment load at a river outlet.
 It's also one of the models available in *pymt*.
-Install FrostNumber into *pymt* with:
+Install Hydrotrend into *pymt* with:

 .. code-block:: console

-    $ conda install pymt_permamodel
+    $ conda install pymt_hydrotrend -c conda-forge

 Check that the model has been installed by starting a Python session and importing *pymt*: